 The BallenIsles Charities Foundation was established in 2011 with the goal of Making a Difference to local nonprofit organizations in areas surrounding our residential community located in Palm Beach Gardens, FL.
 The launch of the Foundation underscores a commitment to those civic and tax-exempt organizations that make such a difference, not only to our own residents, but to so many of our neighbors in the surrounding cities, towns and communities.
 Our donors recognized that by working together they could make a significant positive impact providing financial and in-kind support in these areas: Civic, Health & Human Services, Environment, and Education.
-In our first four years, the BallenIsles Charities Foundation, Inc. has awarded over $1,265,000 to 51 local area organizations.
+In our first six years, the BallenIsles Charities Foundation has awarded over $1,765,000 to 59 local area organizations.

 The following spotlights a few of our grants: